Alan-Bobrov/Battleship-with-pygame/tutorials/Tutorial To Game.md

 You can to put ship `randomly`by clicking on the **Random Ship Gen** when you putting ships \
 **!WARNING!** Random Ship Gen create new placement of your ships (even some ships was already put)

 When you put all your ships on the field then will appear `game has started` message and you can start to fire on the enemy field

-**!WARNING!** When enemy attacks your ship, you need to click in any cell on the enemy's field to continue game